 From entering a Barista counter till leaving it, Barista provides an experience which customers tend to recall.
 This is achieved only by maintain high standards and ensuring step by step processes being met out.
 Barista focuses in reducing waiting time for the customers, this factor is one of the most important consideration in case of bars.
 Barista also focuses in reducing the error while serving to minimum cases by charting out error historical error cases to its employees, so that they are able to keep a note of it and not repeat it again.
 Thus, overall the processes which help Barista keep running is in place and tend to improve over the years as they gain experience of customer handling.
 Hence, this concludes the Barista marketing mix.

 Barista is a chain of expresso bars.
-It started in the year 2000 and is head quartered in New Delhi.
+It started in the year 2000 and is head quartered in India.
 In 2007, it was taken over by Lavazza, which is an Italian manufacturer of coffee products.
 Barista is one of the largest retailers of expresso coffee in South Asia.
 Headed by Partha Duttagupta, with a market share of 5% approximately, it is growing at a very fast pace.

 Barista’s major competitors are Café Coffee Day, Dunkin Donuts and Starbucks.
 Barista position their brand as a place “where the world meets”, which is apt in the expresso bar industry where people enjoy the coffee and socialize more over it.